Galapagos Big15 Iconic Species

 Play an important role as endemic resident herbivores: their largely vegetarian feeding habits are responsible for the dispersal of several plants.
 The Galapagos land iguana lives on several islands, making it the most widely distributed land iguana of the Galapagos.

-the big 15 map of iconic species in galapagos
+The big 15 map of iconic species in galapagos

 The Galapagos Islands are supremely isolated and spread out over 17,000 square miles (45,000 square kilometers) of ocean.
 Due to the archipelago’s vastness, deciding where to go and what to observe in the archipelago can be quite a challenge.